-Chocolate Peanut Butter Milkshake or a Smoothie Bowl?
+Chocolate Peanut Butter Smoothie Bowl or Milkshake?
 You will be shocked to see the simple, real food ingredients in this smoothie that tastes like an indulgent treat!

 I picked up basil from the grocery store the other week and they only had the basil plant.
 I decided to pot it in an old, glass peanut butter jar, thinking that it wouldn’t last long in my windowsill.
 I have tried to grow basil plants multiple times in my windowsill, but every time have been unsuccessful.
 Maybe because it’s quarantine and I’m home and my basil plant is getting the TLC it needs, but it is thriving in my windowsill!
 Now, I’m going to have to think about re-potting it in an actual pot..

 During this quarantine, it seems like everyone is making banana bread.
 I had two very ripe bananas in my kitchen and decided to get on the banana bread train.
-This is truly such an easy recipe.
-All you need to do is blend ingredients and bake and you’ve got a healthy and delicious banana bread!
+I am a very lazy baker so wanted to create a truly easy banana bread recipe.
+This recipe is so simple.
+You only need 6 simple ingredients to make this banana bread.
+To make it, all you need to do is blend ingredients and bake and you’ve got a healthy and delicious banana bread!

 Caramelized apples are one of my favorite healthy treats.
 By caramelized apples, I mean apple slices that are sautéed in cinnamon and coconut oil.
 They get so fragrant and taste incredible!
 Apple Cinnamon is one of my all time favorite combos.

 I wanted to make a healthy apple cinnamon flavored breakfast recipe and came up with these apple cinnamon scones.
 They are gluten free, vegan, and contain no added sugar.
 They are very easy to make and make the perfect breakfast on the go.Continue reading “Apple Cinnamon Scones”